jellyfin-archive/jellyfin-docs/general/networking/letsencrypt.md

 ### Let's Encrypt and Docker

 This section assumes that Jellyfin is running in a Docker container (on Linux).
 This section also assumes that you wish to run Let's Encrypt in a Docker container as well.
-The Linuxserver/letsencrypt Docker container has a built-in nginx webserver to handle the reverse proxy.
+The Linuxserver/swag Docker container has a built-in nginx webserver to handle the reverse proxy.

+Linuxserver/letsencrypt is deprecated in favor of linuxserver/swag, see [here](https://github.com/linuxserver/docker-swag#migrating-from-the-old-linuxserverletsencrypt-image) for information on how to migrate if needed.

 First, you need to determine a few things.